JackSzwergold/Preworn-Main/README_CAPISTRANO.md

 # Capistrano Related Items

-**NOTE:** As of May 15, 2015 this document is for reference only since much of the advice has been obsoleted by a recent upgrade of the deployment scripts to use Capistrano 3; specifically version 3.4.0.
-Installing Capistrano like this should suffice to get the code deployed:
+The purpose of this document is to explain the basics of getting Capistrano installed on Mac OS X.

+Capistrano is a Ruby GEM that is used to deploy code from a code repository—such as GitHub, GitLab, BitBuckete, etc…—to a destination server.
+Run this command to install Capistrano on Mac OS X:

-    sudo gem install capistrano:3.4.0
+    sudo gem install capistrano:3.6.1

+With that done, you should be all set to deploy code.
+But if you are deploying and get a message like this:

+> Text will be echoed in the clear.
+Please install the HighLine or Termios libraries to suppress echoed text.

 Then install Highline to make sure SSH passwords are not echoed in the clear when deploying:

-    sudo gem install highline
+    sudo gem install highline:1.7.8

-And force a clean reinstall of Nokogiri—a Ruby XML and HTML library—like this:
+And some default installs of Nokogiri—a Ruby XML and HTML library—on Mac OS X are out of date which will much things up.
+So you might have to force install an update of Nokogiri like this:

-    sudo gem pristine nokogiri --version 1.6.8
+    sudo gem install nokogiri:1.6.8.1

-With that done, deployment would be handled as follows:
+With that done, deployment would be handled as follows; in this case `staging` is being deployed:

     cap production deploy